 Use your description to attract attention.
 Here are some plus points:

-- Describe the property, e.g. Victorian terrace, or warehouse conversion
+- Describe the property, such as Victorian terrace, or warehouse conversion

 - Say how close transport facilities are and what kind

 - Mention if you have broadband or cable TV connections